Dicklesworthstone/fmd_blog_posts/08_protecting_against_prompt_injection.md

 ---

+## The Bottom Line

 I have no illusions about the ACIP being some kind of magic protective shield against prompt injection attacks.
 I'm sure that Pliny could easily get past a model "inoculated" by the ACIP, for example.

 And I'm still somewhat sympathetic to Simon Willison's pessimistic outlook around the long-term viability of any systematic approach, since there are tons of possible attack vectors (including some extremely elaborate ones that leverage inexplicable LLM specific behavior like the "SolidGoldMagikarp" anomaly detailed [here](https://www.lesswrong.com/posts/aPeJE8bSo6rAFoLqg/solidgoldmagikarp-plus-prompt-generation)), and the "math" of security defense heavily favors attackers against defenders: the defender has to be right 100% of the time across unlimited numbers of possible attack attempts, while the attacker only has to be right once to get in and possibly do damage, exfiltrate secrets, crash infrastructure systems as part of electronic warfare, etc.

 I view the ACIP as a pragmatic bit of prompt engineering that users and companies can drop into existing systems right now and get some boost in security against these attacks, sort of like installing a firewall or antivirus program on your computer: it's not going to keep out North Korea's ace hackers, but it can prevent and protect you from obvious attacks which you might still be exposed to and which you might currently have no protection against whatsoever.
 And something's better than nothing, right?

 If you'd like to check out the latest version of the ACIP and any new versions that might come out in the future, check out the GitHub repo for the project [here](https://github.com/Dicklesworthstone/acip).
+I also plan on including the ACIP as an feature within my [Ultimate MCP Server](https://github.com/Dicklesworthstone/ultimate_mcp_server) project in the near future, so that all tool usage requests can be optionally protected using an ACIP preamble.